MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 16. Select **Save** on the command bar.

+17. In Azure Sentinel, select Automation

+18. On the Automation rules (Preview tab) scroll down

+19. Click Configure Permissions

+20. Check the box next to rg-Playbooks

+21. Click Apply

 The Logic App will be used in a future lab.

 ## Proceed to Exercise 3